2013 Moskowitz Prize for Socially Responsible Investing

 How to enter

-By e-mail: send electronic version (PDF or Word format) to Lloyd Kurtz at firstname.lastname@example.org.
+By e-mail: send electronic version (.pdf, .doc, or .docx format) to Amy Dihn at firstname.lastname@example.org.

 Contact Lloyd Kurtz, Prize Administrator, at: email@example.com orNadja Guenster at firstname.lastname@example.org

 - “Better CSR = lower cost of equity capital”, El Ghoul, Mishra, Kwok and Guedhami, www.tias.edu, March 14, 2012.

 - “Moskowitz Winner 2012: The Benefits of CSR Engagement”, Lloyd Kurtz, www.tias.edu, October 3, 2012